 There’s no foolproof, surefire recipe for success.
 Everybody’s path is different.

-However, as a leading accounting and finance recruitment agency, our recruiters often have front row seats to witness many accounting professionals grow and thrive in their careers.
+However, as a leading accounting and finance recruitment agency, The Mason Group’s recruiters often have front row seats to witness many accounting professionals grow and thrive in their careers.

 While there may not be a black and white, blanket formula for achieving career success, there are undoubtedly a few common threads shared between the people who grow into becoming highly successful CPA’s.